davidmdm/muxter/README.md

 - It aims to route and work exactly as the standard library's http.ServeMux.
 - It matches path params.
 - It supports middleware.
-- Mux's can be easily composed.
-A mux can register another mux.
-- It's small.
-- It's a hundred percent standard library compatible.

 And most importantly it does not seek to do or become anything more, or have many options or be framework-y in anyway.